 Our collision pipeline consists of two stages: In the detection stage, discrete material points (labeled collision proxies) are checked for collision against the object interior.
 In the response stage, we use a spring-like penalty force to push each colliding proxy to the object surface [Teran et al. 2005b; McAdams et al. 2011].
-Since simulated solids are typically endowed with elastic material models that prevent (or discourage) inversion, in all our examples we chose to only seed collision proxies on the object surface, as internal noninversion combined with boundary non-collision would imply a globally non-intersecting state.
+Since simulated solids are typically endowed with elastic material models that prevent (or discourage) inversion, in all our examples we chose to only seed collision proxies on the object surface, as internal non-inversion combined with boundary non-collision would imply a globally non-intersecting state.
 Interior collision proxies can also be used, if desired, with no algorithmic change.
 Figure 3 illustrates the detection and response process on an elastic torus model squished into self-collision.
 For any colliding proxy, we identify the offending (internal) material location that the proxy collided with.
 The closest surface point to that material location is calculated, and a zero rest-length spring is introduced between that surface location and the original proxy.
 This spring remains active just until the collision detection phase is repeated; typically for one step of the time integration method employed, or for just a single Newton iteration in an implicit scheme.
 The most costly predicates in this process are (i) detecting whether a proxy intersects the object interior, and (ii) projecting the offending location to the model surface.
 Both predicates could be answered in O(1) if a level set representation of the model was available; unfortunately, the continuous deformation makes updating an implicit representation impractical.
 Hence, we opt for an approximate algorithm [McAdams et al. 2011] that only relies on a level set representation of the undeformed model.

 For simplicity, let us assume that the deformable volumetric solids are tetrahedralized.
-Let $E_i$ denote the i-th simulation element in the undeformed configuration and $e_i$ denote the same element in the deformed configuration.
-Similarly, let $P_i$ denote the location of the i-th collision proxy in the undeformed configuration and $p_i$ denote its deformed counterpart.
-Let $\phi$ denote the level set function for the simulated volume in the undeformed configuration.
-The collision handling routine performs the following steps for each proxy $p_i$ :
+Let E_i denote the i-th simulation element in the undeformed configuration and e_i denote the same element in the deformed configuration.
+Similarly, let P_i denote the location of the i-th collision proxy in the undeformed configuration and p_i denote its deformed counterpart.
+Let φ denote the level set function for the simulated volume in the undeformed configuration.
+The collision handling routine performs the following steps for each proxy p_i :

-Step 1 The set of (deformed) elements $\mathcal{E} = \{e{i_1}, e{i_2}, \dots, e{i_k}\}$ are checked against $p_i$ for intersection.
+Step 1 The set of (deformed) elements $\mathcal{E} = \{e{i_1}, e{i_2}, \dots, e{i_k}\}$ are checked against p_i for intersection.
 This is performed as follows:

-- (a) We use an axis-aligned bounding box hierarchy, defined over all deformed elements, to identify all elements whose bounding box intersects $p_i$ , i.e. $\mathcal{E}{int} = \{e_k \in \mathcal{E} | Box (e_k) \cap p_i \neq \emptyset\}.$ - (b) We identify the element $E_i$ that contains the proxy $P_i$ in the undeformed configuration.
-This may be more than one element, e.g. if $P_i$ was a mesh vertex.
-We trivially have that $e_i \in \mathcal{E}{int}$ , as $p_i$ is embedded in it.
-We prune $e_i$ along with all of its immediate topological neighbors from $\mathcal{E}{int}$ , as false positives (we do not collide a proxy with itself, or its immediate neighborhood). - (c) We perform an exact intersection test between any elements $e_t$ that have not been already pruned.
-We do so by computing the barycentric coordinates of $p_i$ with respect to $e_t$ , and discard elements if those coordinates are out of bounds.
+- (a) We use an axis-aligned bounding box hierarchy, defined over all deformed elements, to identify all elements whose bounding box intersects p_i , i.e. $\mathcal{E}{\text{int}} = \{e_k \in \mathcal{E} | \text{Box}(e_k) \cap p_i \neq \emptyset\}$. - (b) We identify the element E_i that contains the proxy P_i in the undeformed configuration.
+This may be more than one element, e.g. if P_i was a mesh vertex.
+We trivially have that $e_i \in \mathcal{E}{int}$, as p_i is embedded in it.
+Similar to McAdams et al. [2011], we prune e_i along with all of its immediate topological neighbors from \mathcal{E}{int} , since collision response between primitives that share embedding parents can be problematic (we rely on elasticity instead, to discourage extreme cases of local collision). - (c) We perform an exact intersection test between any elements e_t that have not been already pruned.
+We do so by computing the barycentric coordinates of p_i with respect to e_t , and discard elements if those coordinates are out of bounds.